DrugLib.com — Drug Information Portal

 Clinical Trials Related to Trilipix (Fenofibrate)

-Rosiglitazone And Fenofibrate Additive Effects on Lipids (RAFAEL) [Recruiting]
+Rosiglitazone And Fenofibrate Additive Effects on Lipids (RAFAEL) [Terminated]

-The design of the study will be randomized, double blind trial, which will examine the effects of Rosiglitazone on the fasting triglycerides (TG), high-density lipoprotein (HDL), HDL particle size, low-density lipoprotein (LDL), LDL particle size, and plasma concentrations of apolipoproteins A-I, A-II, and C-III, function compared to Fenofibrate and placebo.
+The design of the study will be randomized, double blind trial, which will examine the effects of Rosiglitazone on the fasting triglycerides (TG), high-density lipoprotein (HDL), low-density lipoprotein (LDL), and plasma concentrations of apolipoproteins A-I, A-II, and C-III as compared to Fenofibrate and placebo.
 This study will also assess the synergistic effect of Rosiglitazone and Fenofibrate on the same parameters.
 Data from this study will help clarify whether Rosiglitazone favorably impacts plasma lipid and lipoprotein concentrations through improving insulin sensitivity and glycemic control, or by directly influencing the synthesis of the apolipoproteins that are responsible for very-low-density lipoprotein (VLDL) and HDL metabolism.

-Effect of Fenofibrate on Endothelial Function and High-Density Lipoproteins (HDL) Physicochemical and Functional Characteristics in Patients With Coronary Heart Disease [Recruiting]
+Effect of Fenofibrate on Endothelial Function and High-density Lipoproteins (HDL)in Patients With Coronary Heart Disease [Completed]

 more trials >>